 CofC Toastmasters Club

-This Club is open to all faculty, staff, students and the community.
+The College of Charleston Toastmasters Club is open to all faculty, staff, students and the community.

 Visitors and Drop-ins are welcome at every meeting.

-Feel Free to just stop by to see what happens at our meetings.
+Feel Free to just stop by to see what happens at our meetings. http://www.cofc5497.org/

-Sometimes Struggles are what we need by Phillip Woody
+- Sometimes Struggles are what we need by Phillip Woody

-Rather Die than Give A Speech?
+- Rather Die than Give A Speech?
+Public Speaking Tips

 Tame Your Fear!
-The Habit of Courage.
 Believe it or not, your chances of dying of stage fright are extremely slim.
 You might feel as if you are dying on the stage, but chances are good your audience won’t even notice your wobbly knees and sweating armpits.
 Even the best speakers were once terrified novices, feeling the same symptoms as you when facing an audience.
 Fear no more!
 Toastmasters is the best place to learn, to build your confidence, and to push yourself outside your comfort zone.
 It’s a safe place where there is no penalty for failure!

 A Toastmasters meeting is a learn-by-doing workshop in which participants hone their speaking and leadership skills in a no-pressure atmosphere.There is no instructor in a Toastmasters meeting.
 Instead, members evaluate one another’s presentations.
 This feedback process is a key part of the program’s success.Meeting participants also give impromptu talks on assigned topics, conduct meetings and develop skills related to timekeeping, grammar and parliamentary procedure.
 Members learn to create and use an effective meeting agenda.Members learn how to accept and present awards.
 Red, White and Blue ribbons are awarded at each meeting for the best evaluator, table topics speaker (extemporaneous speaker), and prepared speaker.